wgsl-analyzer/wgsl-analyzer/crates/wgslfmt/Contributing.md

 - The final option is used when the test source file contains no configuration parameter comments.
     In this case, the test harness looks for a configuration file with the same filename as the test file in the `./tests/config/` directory.
-    A test source file named `test-indent.wgsl` would need a configuration file named `test-indent.toml` in that directory.
+    A test source file named `test-indent.wesl` would need a configuration file named `test-indent.toml` in that directory.
-    As an example, the `issue-1111.rs` test file is configured by the file `./tests/config/issue-1111.toml`.
+    As an example, the `issue-1111.wesl` test file is configured by the file `./tests/config/issue-1111.toml`.

 ## Debugging